-- 8. The information referred to in paragraph 7 shall be provided in a comprehensible form in such a manner that customers or potential customers are reasonably able to understand the nature and risks concerning the insurance-based investment product offered and, consequently, to take investment decisions on an informed basis.
-Member States may allow that information to be provided in a standardised format. - 9.
-Where an insurance intermediary or insurance undertaking informs the customer that advice is provided on an independent basis, the insurance intermediary or insurance undertaking shall assess a sufficient range of insurance based investment products on the market which must be sufficiently diverse with regard to their type and issuers or product providers to ensure that the customer's objectives can be suitably met and must not be limited to insurance-based investment products issued or provided by:
+- 8. The information referred to in paragraph 7 shall be provided. in accordance with Article 6(4) of Regulation (EU) No /2014 [PRIIPs], in a comprehensible form-in such a manner that customers or potential customers are reasonably able to understand the nature and risks concerning the insurance-based investment product offered and, consequently, to take investment decisions on an informed basis.
+Member States may allow that information to be provided in a standardized format. - 9. [deleted]

-- (a) the insurance intermediary or insurance undertaking itself or by entities having close links with the insurance intermediary or insurance undertaking; or - (b) other entities with which the insurance intermediary or insurance undertaking has such close legal or economic relationships, as to pose a risk of impairing the independent basis of the advice provided. - 10.
-Notwithstanding Article 15(3), Article 15a, paragraph 2, points (d) and (e), and Article 15c(3).
-Member States shall ensure that insurance intermediaries or insurance undertakings are regarded as not fulfilling their obligations under Article 2315(1), or under paragraph 1 of this Article 17a where they pay or are paid any fee or commission, or provide or are provided with any non-monetary benefit in connection with the distribution of an insurance-based investment product -or an ancillary service, to or by any party except the customer or a person on behalf of the customer, other than where the payment or benefit: - (a) is designed to enhance the quality of the relevant service to the customer; and - (b) does not impair compliance with the insurance intermediary's or insurance undertaking's duty to act honestly, fairly and professionally in accordance with the best interest of its customers.
+- 10. Without prejudice to Notwithstanding-Article 15(3), Article 15a, paragraph 2, points (d) and (e), and Article 15c(3), Member States shall ensure that insurance intermediaries or insurance undertakings are regarded as not fulfilling their obligations under Articles 15(1), 22a or Article-2317a where they pay or are paid any fee or commission, or provide or are provided with any non-monetary benefit in connection with the distribution of an insurance-based investment product or an ancillary service, to or by any party except the customer or a person on behalf of the customer, other than where the payment or benefit: - (a) is designed to enhance the quality of the relevant service to the customer; and - (b) does not impair compliance with the insurance intermediary's or insurance undertaking's duty to act honestly, fairly and professionally in accordance with the best interest of its customers.

-The existence, nature and amount of the payment or benefit referred to in the first subparagraph, or, where the amount cannot be ascertained, the method of calculating that amount, mustshall be clearly disclosed to the customer, in a manner that is comprehensive, accurate and understandable, prior to the distribution of the insurance-based investment product.
+The existence, nature and amount of the payment or benefit referred to in the first subparagraph, or, where the amount cannot be ascertained, the method of calculating that amount, shall be clearly disclosed to the customer, in a manner that is comprehensive, accurate and understandable, prior to the distribution of the insurance-based investment product.
 Where applicable, the insurance intermediary or insurance undertaking shall also inform the customer on mechanisms for transferring to the customer the fee, commission, monetary or non-monetary benefit received in relation to the distribution of the insurance-based investment product.

-12961/14 SS/sv 74 DGG 1B EN The payment or benefit which enables or is necessary for the distribution of the insurance-based investment product, such as custody costs, settlement and exchange fees, regulatory levies or legal fees, and which by its nature cannot give rise to conflicts with the investment firm's duties to act honestly, fairly and professionally in accordance with the best interests of its customers, is shall not be subject to the requirements set out in the first subparagraph.
+The payment or benefit which enables or is necessary for the distribution of the insurancebased investment product, such as custody costs, settlement and exchange fees, regulatory levies or legal fees, and which by its nature cannot give rise to conflicts with the investment firm's duties to act honestly, fairly and professionally in accordance with the best interests of its customers, shall not be subject to the requirements set out in the first subparagraph.

-- 11. An insurance distributor which carries out the distribution of insurance-based investment products for customers shall ensure that it does not remunerate or assess the performance of its staff in a way that conflicts with its duty to act in the best interest of its customers.
-In particular, it shall not make any arrangement by way of remuneration, sales targets or otherwise that could provide an incentive to its staff to recommend a particular insurance-based investment product to a customer when the insurance distributor could offer a different insurance based investment product which would better meet the customer's needs. - 12.
-Member States may impose additional requirements on distributors in respect of the matters covered by this Article.
-In particular, Member States may make the advice referred to in point a of paragraph 7 mandatory for the sales of any insurance-based investment products, or for certain type of them.
-In such a case, those national provisions have to be complied with by all insurance intermediaries or insurance undertakings operating in that Member State, including insurance intermediaries operating under Articles 5 and 6.
+12. Member States may impose additional stricter requirements on distributors in respect of the matters covered by this Article.
+In particular, Member States may make the advice referred to in point (a) of paragraph 7 mandatory for the sales of any insurance-based investment products, or for certain type of them.
+In such a case, those additional stricter national provisions have to be complied with by all insurance intermediaries or insurance undertakings operating in that Member State, including those operating under the freedom to provide services or the freedom of establishment insurance intermediaries operating under Articles 5 and 6.
 Member States shall communicate to EIOPA and the Commission such national provisions.
-Such requirements must be objectively justified and proportionate so as to address specific risks to customer protection or to market integrity which are of particular importance in the circumstances of the market structure of that Member State.